enkidevs/curriculum/spreadsheets/spreadsheets-intermediate/importing-data/excel-file-types.md

 To create a macro, go to the Spreadsheet menu, select "Record Macro", and it will start recording your actions.
 From there, you can create different macros.
 You can even add a custom shortcut and name to each macro.
 Also, you can schedule macros to execute at specific times.

-Here are just some things you can do with macros:
+Here are some things you can do with macros:
-- Applies different colors at the end of every month to your profit table to easily see the loss/growth of profit.
+- apply different colors at the end of every month to your profit table to easily see the changes in profit
-- Create different formatting options (bold, italic, text color change, and so on)
+- create different formatting options (bold, italic, text color change, and so on)
-- Set up a macro to create a specific graph from the selected range of cells
+- create a specific graph from a selected range of cells
-- and so on.
+- and many others...